ltfschoen/jekyll-now/_posts/2016-11-25-Building-Apps-React-Redux-ES6.md

 each render, which negatively impacts performance (i.e. DO NOT `<input onChange={this.onTitleChange.bind(this)}`)
 * Setup Actions for Redux
-    * Create Action Creator for skill in new folder/file of /src/actions/skillActions
+    * Create Action Creator for skill in new folder/file of /src/actions/skillActions.js
     * Define Actions (define convenience function that returns Action plain object that must have Type property)
     * Refactor to use a `const` for the value of Type

-Note: The below are equivalent in ES6 (i.e. do not need to show value if key/value are the same)
+Note: Using "short-hand property names", the below are equivalent in ES6 (i.e. do not need to show value if key/value are the same)

 {% highlight javascript %}
   return { type: 'CREATE_SKILL', skill: skill }